If you’re comparing Constant Contact vs. Mailchimp, feature by feature, you’re probably doing it wrong.

 - Free trial requires credit card info – right-of-the-bat requirements for running a free trial with Constant Contact are off-putting.
 First, you have to select a plan before testing the tool.
 Then, even with the disclaimer, cancel at any time, personal information and credit card details had to be provided.

-Note: GetResponse offers a free forever account.
-No promises or credit card details are needed.
+Note: GetResponse offers a 100% free account.
+No credit card needed.
 You can start your own account here.

 Now that we know the pros and cons of Constant Contact let’s see how cost-efficient it is.

 The prices we will present for all three tools will be based on the lists of up to 2500 contacts.